marcevrard/tensorflow_with_latest_papers/README.md

 Simply modify the `rnn_cell` variable under the `PTBModel`

-Please run with Tensorflow 0.8 or higher
+Please run with TensorFlow 0.10 or higher

 ### Highway Networks